Terms of Reference 2017-2018

 - To recommend appointments to Council and Court in the following categories of membership:

-- Council: Statutes Section 4.1 (Class 3 - Court Members and Class 5 - Lay Members)
+a.
+Council: Statutes Section 4.1 (Class 2 - Lay Members and Class 3 - Court Members)

-- To recommend appointments to the Offices of Chancellor, Pro-Chancellor and Treasurer.
+- To recommend appointments to the Offices of Chancellor, Pro-Chancellor (Chair of Council) and Treasurer.